MTgeophysics/mtpy-v2/README.md

 - Installation Guide (Wiki Pages): https://github.com/MTgeophysics/mtpy-v2/wiki

-Note that this repository has superseded the `geophysics/mtpy <https://github.com/geophysics/mtpy/tree/beta>`_ and `GeoscienceAustralia/mtpy2 <https://github.com/GeoscienceAustralia/mtpy2/tree/develop>`_ and is an upgrade to `MTgeophysics/mtpy <https://github.com/MTgeophysics/mtpy>`_.
+Note that this repository has superseded the [geophysics/mtpy](https://github.com/geophysics/mtpy/tree/beta) and [GeoscienceAustralia/mtpy2](https://github.com/GeoscienceAustralia/mtpy2/tree/develop) and is an upgrade to [MTgeophysics/mtpy](https://github.com/MTgeophysics/mtpy).

 # Updated

 The main updates in `mtpy-v2` are:

   - Remove dependence on just a group of EDI files, can be any type of transfer function file
-  - Use `mt-metadata <https://github.com/kujaku11/mt_metadata>`_ to read and write transfer function files where the transfer function data are stored in an `xarray <https://docs.xarray.dev/en/stable/index.html>`_
+  - Use [mt-metadata](https://github.com/kujaku11/mt_metadata>) to read and write transfer function files where the transfer function data are stored in an [xarray](https://docs.xarray.dev/en/stable/index.html)
   - The workflow is more centralized by introducing `MTCollection` and `MTData` objects which are the databases to hold a collection of transfer functions and manipulate them
     - Includes plotting methods, `to/from` data file types for modeling, rotations, interpolations, static shifts, etc.
-	- Can store a collection as an MTH5 using `mth5 <https://github.com/kujaku11/mth5>`_
+	- Can store a collection as an MTH5 using [mth5](https://github.com/kujaku11/mth5)
   -

 # How to Cite